 Shared facilities and social spaces are places where you will meet other fellow travellers, where you can relax and hang out.
-You will most probably share with others bathrooms, toilets and kitchen.
+You will most probably share with other bathrooms, toilets and kitchen.
 Don’t be scared!
 It might be more fun than you expect.

-Very important point of hostels which is emphasized by most of them is the social aspect.
+A very important point of hostels which is emphasized by most of them is the social aspect.
 This is the place that gives a chance to meet travellers from around the world, share stories and participate in various activities.
 By creating cool, vibrant common space it gathers people who want to spend a good time.

 There are many different types of hostels:

-- eco hostel, etc.
+- eco-hostel, etc.

 The history: let’s go back to the roots!

 The concept of a hostel doesn’t have such a long history as hotels and it goes back to 1909.
-This is when german teacher Richard Schirrmann has noticed the need for overnight, cheap accommodation for his students during short trips so they could get other experience from the one that they get in school.
+This is when german teacher Richard Schirrmann has noticed the need for an overnight, cheap accommodation for his students during short trips so they could get other experience from the one that they get in school.
 In 1912 he established the world’s first youth hostel in Altena Castle in Germany (still is existing and in use!).
 By helping in daily duties like cleaning and cooking students could sleep together in the dorms and earn some extra money.

-R. Schirrmann continued his work and in 1919 has found German Youth Hostel Association.
+R. Schirrmann continued his work and in 1919 has found the German Youth Hostel Association.
 The concept of youth hostel has spread widely in Germany and in Europe.
 By 1930 there were more than 2000 hostels only in Germany.

-Doesn’t matter if you stay in the hostel as a guest or if its your working place: you meet new people and some of them might become your good friends, you hear amazing stories and most of all you have fun.
+Doesn’t matter if you stay in the hostel as a guest or if it’s your working place: you meet new people and some of them might become your good friends, you hear amazing stories and most of all you have fun.

-As a hostel worker it’s amazing and exciting to watch how people from totally different cultures can get on with each other and share their experience…this is the true spirit of the hostel 🙂
+As a hostel worker, it’s amazing and exciting to watch how people from totally different cultures can get on with each other and share their experience…this is the true spirit of the hostel 🙂